 If you haven’t adopted cloud computing in your business yet, you’re missing out!
 We’ve put together this infographic to highlight the many benefits of cloud computing – in particular, the cost-saving and productivity benefits.

 Many businesses and organisations take advantage of cloud computing technology.
 But how can it work for you?
-This infographic breaks down the reasons why you need to take cloud computing seriously!

 - No need to have servers in-house.
 Your servers are in the cloud rather than in your office.
 All you need are PCs and laptops.
 You can even use thin client devices, which are very small, lightweight and efficient devices – which do very little processing.
 Instead, they merely connect to your cloud servers where all of the actual computing happens and relay that experience back to you.

 - Minimal storage and processing power are needed on your devices, as all of the storage and computing happens in the data centre.

 - You pay on a cost per user per month basis.
 You only pay for what you use.
 You’ll have no large up-front investments on servers and powerful PCs for everyone, and you won’t be underutilising servers any more!

 - You won’t need to worry about servicing or upgrading server equipment, or managing server security updates and patches.

 - With no servers in house, you could free up a considerable amount of space in your office.

 - Access your applications and data from anywhere, with any device connected to the internet.
 This includes phones and tablets.

 - Do you need to work late?
 You don’t need to stay in the office until 10 pm.
 Connect to the cloud at home and finish it off.